martin-arvidsson/martin-arvidsson.github.io/index.md

 #### Research Interests

-Much of my research centers on how individuals come to influence on another, and how individuals in interaction bring about different collective outcomes (e.g., segregation, inequality).
+Much of my research centers on how individuals come to influence one another, and how individuals in interaction bring about different collective outcomes (e.g., segregation, inequality).
 In this research, I combine the principles of analytical sociology with the tools and data from computational social science.

 #### Education
 2017-2022 Ph.D. in Analytical Sociology, Linköping University, Sweden.
 Supervised by [Peter Hedström](https://liu.se/en/employee/pethe05) and [Marc Keuschnigg](https://keuschnigg.org/).<br/>